Published On: Sep 07 2011 01:58:48 PM CDTUpdated On: Aug 11 2015 01:00:00 AM CDT

 TV, stage and film legend Meryl Streep has done it all, including a master of fine arts degree from the prestigious Yale School of Drama in 1976.
 Streep has been recognized as the most nominated actor and performer by the Academy Awards and Golden Globes -- perhaps ivy can lead to gold.

-Elizabeth Banks may be best known for her role in the comedy film "The 40-Year-Old Virgin," but she's also a 1996 graduate of the University of Pennsylvania.
+Elizabeth Banks may be best known for her roles in movies such as "The 40-Year-Old Virgin," "Wet Hot American Summer" and "The Hunger Games," but she's also a 1996 graduate of the University of Pennsylvania.

 A veteran of "Saturday Night Live," Rachel Dratch majored in drama and psychology at Dartmouth College and graduated in 1988.

-Rashida Jones is a 1997 graduate of Harvard who studied religion and philosophy en route to a film and TV career, including her role on NBC's "Parks and Recreation."
+Rashida Jones is a 1997 graduate of Harvard who studied religion and philosophy en route to a film and TV career, including her role on the acclaimed sitcom "Parks and Recreation."

 Longtime actor, musician and author John Lithgow graduated from Harvard in 1967, and credited his experience performing in a university production as the deciding influence for him to pursue a career as an actor.